 Do you still have burning questions about soil for succulents?
 Here are a few answers to frequently asked questions on the subject.

-Q: Do you need special soil for succulents?
+Q. Do you need special soil for succulents?

-Q: What type of soil is best for succulents?
+Q. What type of soil is best for succulents?

-Q: Can I plant succulents in just rocks?
+Q. Can I plant succulents in just rocks?

 Rocks are a helpful addition to succulent soil mixes because they improve drainage.
 Water slips through stones easily.
-However, succulents need some soil to survive; otherwise they do not have access to nutrients.
+However, succulent plants need some soil to survive; otherwise they do not have access to nutrients.
 If you spot a rock garden adorned with succulents, you might not see the bottom layer of soil underneath, but it’s definitely there.

-Q: Can I plant succulents in pots without holes?
+Q. Can I plant succulents in pots without holes?

 You can, but it doesn’t mean you should.
 Holes ensure proper drainage.
 Without holes, watering becomes a bit of a risky activity.
 If you have a plastic pot without holes, you can add them yourself using a drill.
 Materials like glass require expert attention and specialty tools, so you should avoid trying to alter those.

-Q: What are the benefits of houseplants?
+Q. What are the benefits of houseplants?
 Why are succulents so popular?